mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, SMTP {{?RFC5321}} is the basis of the e-mail suite of protocols.
 Messages need to be routable to a user even when that user changes network locations or becomes disconnected for a long period of time.
 To facilitate this, SMTP defines a specific role for routing users' messages, the Message Transfer Agent (MTA).
 By allowing anyone to deploy an MTA and defining rules for interconnecting them, the protocol avoids the use of a single, central server.
 Users can (and often do) choose to delegate that role to someone else, or can run their own MTA.

 However, many now consider running a personal MTA to be impractical because of the likelihood of a small MTA being classified as a spam source.
-Because large MTA operators are widely known and have greater impact if their operation is affected, they are less likely to be classified as such, consolidating the protocol’s operation (see {{indirect}}).
+Because large MTA operators are widely known and have greater impact if their operation is affected, they are less likely to be classified as such, centralizing the protocol’s operation (see {{indirect}}).

 Another example of federation is XMPP {{?RFC6120}}, a chat protocol.
 Like e-mail, it is federated to facilitate rendezvous of users from different systems.

 However, while some deployments of XMPP do support truly federated messaging (i.e., a person using service A can interoperably chat with someone using service B), many of the largest do not.
 Because federation is voluntary, some operators captured their users into a single service, denying them the benefits of global interoperability.

-The examples above illustrate that, while federation can be a useful technique for avoiding proprietary centralization and managing beneficial centralization, it does not prevent consolidation or platform centralization.
+The examples above illustrate that, while federation can be a useful technique for avoiding proprietary centralization and managing beneficial centralization, it does not prevent practical or platform centralization.

 ### Multi-Stakeholder Governance {#multi}